 On common accounts, we have a state of justice when everyone has their due.
 The study of justice has been concerned with what we owe one another, what obligations we might have to treat each other fairly in a range of domains, including over distributive and recognitional matters.
-Contemporary political philosophers had focused their theorizing about justice almost exclusively within the state, but the last twenty years or so has seen a marked extension to the global sphere, with a huge expansion in the array of topics covered.
-While some, such as matters of just conduct in war, have long been of concern, others are more recent and arise especially in the context of contemporary phenomena like intensified globalization, economic integration and potentially catastrophic anthropogenic climate change.
+Contemporary political philosophers had focused their theorizing about justice almost exclusively within the state, but the last twenty-five years or so has seen a marked extension to the global sphere, with a huge expansion in the array of topics covered.
+While some, such as matters of just conduct in war, have long been of concern, others are more recent and arise especially in the context of contemporary phenomena like intensified globalization, economic integration, and potentially catastrophic pandemics and anthropogenic climate change.

 Contemporary events also played an enormous role in prompting philosophical inquiries.
-Prominent cases of genocide, ethnic cleansing, forms of terrorism uncommon prior to 2001, intensified interest in immigration to affluent developed countries, increased dependence on the labor of those from poor developing countries, and enormous threats to well-being, security and the environment became common catalysts for further work.
+Prominent cases of genocide, ethnic cleansing, forms of terrorism uncommon prior to 2001, intensified interest in immigration to affluent countries, increased dependence on the labor of those from low-income countries, and enormous threats to well-being, security and the environment became common catalysts for further work.
 Philosophers began to reflect on questions such as: Is it ever permissible to engage in coercive military action for humanitarian purposes, such as to halt genocide or prevent large-scale violations of human rights?
 Can terrorism ever be justified?
-Should affluent developed countries open their borders more generously than they currently do to those from poor developing countries who would like to immigrate to them?
+Should affluent countries open their borders more generously than they currently do to those from low-income countries who would like to immigrate to them?
 Are our current global economic arrangements fair ones and if not, how should they be transformed?
 What responsibilities do we have to one another in a globalized, post-Westphalian world order?
 How should we allocate responsibilities for reducing global injustice in our world, such as in the case of distributing costs associated with addressing climate change?

 The primary purpose of this article is to give an orientation to the enormous and rapidly expanding field of global justice.
 There are several entries in this encyclopedia that already cover some of the core topics well and these will be cross-referenced.
-But there are still many important gaps, along with some missing context as to how some topics fits together.
+But there are still many important gaps, along with some missing context as to how some topics fit together.
 This entry aims primarily to address these needs.

 - 1. Some Definitional Issues